-Make sure the copy for your web pages are professionally written by someone who understands your business, your keyword strategy, and SEO.
-Strategic placement of keywords on page copy is critical.
-Sacrificing grammar for keyword placement is a bad idea.
-Remember, your copy has to convince the reader to take the next indicated action.
+Make sure the copy for your web pages is professionally written by someone who understands your business, your keyword strategy, and SEO.
+Strategic placement of keywords on page copy is critical, but don’t make the mistake of sacrificing grammar for keyword placement.
+Remember, your copy has to convince the reader to take the next indicated action, and while search engines might determine your site’s ranking, you are ultimately creating your site for human consumption, and no human will want to revisit a site that doesn’t even make sense to them.
 Google likes original content and they could very well penalize you for scraped, auto-generated, or thin content.
-Making the investment in marketing oriented, high quality, original content will pay dividends in increased reputation and ranking of your website.
+Making the investment in marketing-oriented, high-quality, original content will pay dividends in increased reputation and ranking of your website.

 Write articles about the keywords for which you are trying to optimize your site.
-Provide relevant, interesting and informative content and people will be more likely to read and share it which will increase your reputation as an expert in your field.
-Make sure to create anchor text (anchor text is the clickable text in a hyperlink) for the keywords strategically placed in your press releases and articles and then submit them to article sites and public relations sites.
+In those posts, make sure to provide relevant, interesting and informative content and people will be more likely to read and share it, which will increase your reputation as an expert in your field.
+Make sure to create anchor text (the clickable text in a hyperlink) for the keywords strategically placed in your press releases and articles and then submit them to article sites and public relations sites.

 I can’t stress enough the importance of writing a blog.
 You are an expert in your field, so share your expertise.
 While your website’s page content tells your audience what they need to know about your business and your products and services, blogs and other original content offer you the opportunity to explain how your products and services will work in action and apply to your audience’s lives, to share your individual expertise that no one else could offer, or to show a more relaxed, approachable side to your business.
 It’s also crucial to update your blog on a regular basis, as blogs provide fresh content for your site (Google indexes your site more frequently if there are constant content updates) and they create more links via the anchor text you place in the blog articles.